 CGI Modeling and Animation vs Deep Learning

 AI is now improving the modeling and animation parts of characters.
-Traditionally. most studios create a character by asking a modeler to sculpt a person, then giving it to the rigger to pose it, and then to the animator to make it move.
+Traditionally, most studios create a character by asking a modeler to sculpt a person, then giving it to the rigger to pose it, and then to the animator to make it move.
 With a Deep Learning Character Program, this process changes a bit.

 Deep learning doesn't need a model, rig or muscles to move and create a character.
 The program can be given a set of images or movies of people, and analyze the chosen person's structure, walk , features, and expressions.
-It uses landmarks on the human face and body to track them, and what is the most definable features of the subject.
-Then the program creates a generated facial and body texture as well as default poses of the person, and starts animating them. it also mimics the surrounding lighting of the subjects to make edited character seem more real.
+It uses landmarks on the human face and body to track them, and what are the most definable features of the subject.
+Then the program creates a generated facial and body texture as well as default poses of the person, and starts animating them. it also mimics the surrounding lighting of the subjects to make the edited character seem more real.

 A really good example of this program is the Instagram Face Swap tool.
 It tracks and maps your face, and then maps it to another person's movement.
 This machine is being programmed to mimic and learn who you are.